siyuancncd/FUML/README.md

 ## Future Work

- Our FUML's extended version, R-FUML ([Robust Fuzzy Multi-view Learning under View Conflict](https://arxiv.org/pdf/2605.24475)) has been released.
+1. **Extending to situations where there are view conflicts in both training and testing** (Our FUML's extended version, R-FUML ([Robust Fuzzy Multi-view Learning under View
+Conflict](https://arxiv.org/pdf/2605.24475)) has been released).
+2. **Extending to more practical scenarios and problems**, such as: missing view problems, multi-label classification problems, long-tail classification problems, adversarial attacks problems, streaming multimedia scenarios, semi-supervised scenarios, and unsupervised scenarios.
+(If you are interested in collaborating with me to solve these problems, please feel free to contact me via the email address above.)
+3. **Expanding the theoretical boundaries**.
+Several issues remain unresolved: a) FUML lacks uncertainty calibration; b) FUML stands for deterministic pipeline, which may result in inaccurate uncertainty estimations in certain scenarios.
+(If you are interested in collaborating with me to solve these problems, please feel free to contact me via the email address above.)

 ## Question?